We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Category B2L is often used in light aircraft maintenance organisations where a full B2 licence is not required.

-Category C applies to certification following base maintenance.
-The privileges apply to the aircraft in its entirety and the issuance of a certificate of release to service, following the completion of all maintenance completed by category B1, B2, B2L, B3 and L, support staff, as appropriate, following base maintenance.
+Category C applies to certification following scheduled base maintenance.
+The privileges apply to the aircraft in its entirety and the issuance of a certificate of release to service, following the completion of all maintenance completed by category B1, B2, B2L, B3 and L, support staff, as appropriate, following base maintenance and those staff have signed the maintenance tasks under their respective specialism.

 ELA1 aircraft means the following manned European light aircraft: